inet-framework/inet/showcases/visualizer/canvas/physicallinkactivity/doc/index.rst

    :width: 100%

-For this network, the type of ``visualizer`` module is :ned:`IntegratedVisualizer`.
+For this network, the type of ``visualizer`` module is :ned:`IntegratedCanvasVisualizer`.
 Physical link activity visualization is filtered to display only ping traffic.
 Other frames, e.g. Beacon frames and ACK frames, are not displayed by :ned:`PhysicalLinkVisualizer`.